Your top real-life sex questions, answered

 Am I taking too long to orgasm?

 There is no such thing as “too long.”
 Some people climax quickly, while others do so more slowly.
 You may respond to some kinds of stimulation more than others.
+For example, many people need more than penetrative sex to orgasm.
+Women often report more success with clitoral stimulation during intercourse, versus penetrative sex alone.

 Sometimes, people orgasm faster when they masturbate.
-In a 2018 study published in the Journal of Sexual Medicine, women reached orgasm faster during masturbation (average 8 minutes) compared to sex with a partner (average 14 minutes).
+In a 2018 study published in the Journal of Sexual Medicine, for example, women reached orgasm faster during masturbation (average 8 minutes) compared to sex with a partner (average 14 minutes).

 Sometimes I pee a little during sex.
 Why?

-There are three main reasons, says Dr. Shepherd.
+There are a few main reasons, says Dr. Shepherd.
 The first has to do with the proximity of the pelvis to the bladder, urethra, and rectum.
+“During certain sex positions, the uterus may spasm, tighten, or contract, causing the release of a little urine,” she explains.

-“During certain sex positions, the uterus may spasm, tighten, or contract, causing the release of a little urine,” she says.
 If you have given birth, you might also experience some urinary incontinence.
 And the relaxing of the pelvis during sex can also relax the urethra, the tube that takes urine from the bladder to outside the body.

 “If there is a severe loss of urine, see your doctor,” says Shepherd.
 “Medication may help if you have an overactive bladder.
 You may also be referred to a pelvic physical therapist who can teach you exercises to strengthen the pelvic muscles.”